jobrouter/typo3-data/Documentation/introduction.rst

 What does it do?
 ================

+TYPO3 JobRouter Data is a TYPO3 extension for

+* Providing a module to manage JobData table links
+* Synchronising data sets from JobData tables into TYPO3
+* Transmitting data sets from TYPO3 into JobData tables

-The TYPO3 JobRouter Data is a TYPO3 extension for synchronising `JobData <https://www.jobrouter.com/en/jobdata/>`_ tables into TYPO3.
-A plugin is available to display these data on a web page.
+A content element is available to display synchronised data sets on a web page.

 This extension uses the :doc:`JobRouter Client <client:introduction>` library and has the